 A few words on Margaret Widdemer.
 She was an award-winning poet and novelist in her time and had also won the Pulitzer (in the early years, when it was called the Columbia University Prize) for her poem collection, ‘The Old Road to Paradise’.
 This poem is from that latter collection.
-She shared the Prize that year with poet, Carl Sandburg, who went on to win 2 more Pulitzers.
+She shared the Prize that year with poet, Carl Sandburg, who went on to win two more Pulitzers.

-Born in Pennsylvania and growing up in New Jersey, she started writing poetry while still very young.
+Born in Pennsylvania and growing up in New Jersey, she started writing poetry while very young.
 As she grew older, she socialized with many of the famous literati of her time: Pound, Eliot, Fitzgerald, St Vincent Millay, etc. She wrote about them and many others in her memoir, ‘Golden Friends I Had’.

 Her own poetry, like this one, was very much in the traditional forms, despite her association with the Modernists.
 This might be one reason why her works have not endured in popular consciousness as those of her literary friends and acquaintances.